D'Arcy Osborne, 12th Duke of Leeds: Later life and death

 After the war, Osborne retired from the Diplomatic Service and settled in Italy, living at the Palazzo Sacchetti, 66 Via Giulia, Rome.
 With the future Pope Paul VI, whom he had befriended during the war, he founded an industrial school for the poor boys of Rome.
 He was visited by the Queen and the Queen Mother on several occasions.
 His financial situation remained precarious, and in 1962 a group of friends, including the Queen Mother, arranged a sum of money for his relief.

 On several occasions after the war, he wrote in defence of Pius XII's wartime record, which had come under attack.

 Osborne succeeded his second cousin once removed as the Duke of Leeds on 26 July 1963.
 He died just a year later on 20 March 1964, at the age of seventy-nine, at which point the dukedom and all of its subsidiary titles became extinct.
 Pope Paul VI, who had sent his personal chamberlain to visit Osborne's residence daily during his final illness, expressed his condolences, as did Cardinal Cicognani, the papal Secretary of State.

-The Duke of Leeds was buried in the Protestant Cemetery, Rome on 24 March 1964.
+The Duke of Leeds was buried in the Protestant Cemetery, Rome, on 24 March 1964.
 Sir Peter Scarlett, British Minister to the Holy See, represented the Queen at the funeral, and the British Ambassador to Italy, Sir John Ward, represented the Queen Mother.

 Honours

-Osborne was appointed a Companion of the Order of St Michael and St George (CMG) in 1930, and promoted to Knight Commander (KCMG) in the 1943 Birthday Honours, receiving the knighthood on his only trip to the United Kingdom during the Second World War, which required special Italian permission.
+Osborne was appointed a Companion of the Order of St Michael and St George (CMG) in the 1930 New Year Honours, and promoted to Knight Commander (KCMG) in the 1943 Birthday Honours, receiving the knighthood on his only trip to the United Kingdom during the Second World War, which required special Italian permission.
 He was also a Knight of Grace of the Order of Saint John (KStJ) and Knight Commander of the Order of St. Gregory the Great (KCSG).